 Faced with growth or development challenges, most managers dive headfirst into the search for inventive solutions.
 But creative roundtables, brainstorming sessions and other traditional attempts to conjure inspired ideas typically fall short.
 Discover your creative potential.
 Learn a proven, structured approach to invention — a truly systematic process for ideation — to spark workplace creativity.

 At a Glance

 In this five-week, project-based course taught by Darden Professor Jeanne Liedtka, internationally recognized leader in design thinking, you'll lay the groundwork for great ideas, strengthen your innovation mindset and learn research techniques that jumpstart your team's potential for new and inspired ideas.
+You'll also have access to Darden-trained mentors to help you every step of the way on your design thinking journey.
 Expect to focus 5-8 hours per week on coursework.

 "Excellent program providing good introduction to design thinking methodology, required mindset and tools.
 Practical, pragmatic approach and real-life examples, not just "theory."
 Very engaged and supportive mentors."

 Creative solutions for the future begin with thoughtful insights into the present.
 This introduction to the design thinking process asks you to identify a human-centered problem to solve and begin as designers do - with the here-and-now needs, desires and behaviors of those who need innovation the most.

 You'll craft and carry out a research plan that answers the question "What is?" and follow a guided process of gathering and identifying important insights about the needs and wants of others.
 You'll use this information to identify the attributes of an ideal solution and hear stories of design thinking at work to inspire ideas for moving your organization forward.

 - Approach real-world problems from the point of view of your target audience, no matter how different your perspectives typically are

 - Discover the business and social challenges most likely to yield fruitful ideas